-1. To impart theoretical knowledge on animal cell, tissues their types and level organization 2.
-To provide knowledge on basic concepts of Biology and basis of animal kingdom classification.
-3. To provide knowledge on various parasites, lifecycle and diseases caused by them.
-4. To impart knowledge on ecology, environment and biotic interactions in nature 5.
-To give an insight on genes, chromosome, blood grouping system, and gene expression
+1. To impart theoretical knowledge on animal cells, tissues their types, and level of organization 2.
+To provide knowledge on basic concepts of Biology and the basis of animal kingdom classification.
+3. To provide knowledge on various parasites, lifecycles, and diseases caused by them.
+4. To impart knowledge on ecology, environment, and biotic interactions in nature 5.
+To give an insight into genes, chromosomes, blood grouping system, and gene expression

-COURSE OUTCOMES: After completion of this course, student will be able to
+COURSE OUTCOMES: After completion of this course, students will be able to

-1. Identify the basic structure, function of various animal cell organelles, level of organization and types of tissues in animals.
-2. Explains nomenclature and the animal kingdom classification with its characteristic features.
-3. Explain and identify the lifecycles, diseases, treatment and preventive measures of human pathogens.
+1. Identify the basic structure, and function of various animal cell organelles, level of organization, and types of tissues in animals.
+2. Explain nomenclature and the animal kingdom classification with its characteristic features.
+3. Identify and explain the lifecycles, diseases, treatment, and preventive measures of human pathogens.
 4. Outline population ecology, various biotic and abiotic environmental factors of ecosystem.
-5. To give an insight on genes, chromosome, blood grouping system and gene expression.
+5. Define the concept of genes, alleles, chromosomes, blood grouping system, and gene expression.

-PO/PSO PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO 8 PO 9 PO 10 PO 11 PO 12 PSO 1 PSO 2
+PO/PSO PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO 8 PO 9 PO 10 PO 11 PSO 1 PSO 2

-CO
+CO 1

-CO1 2 2 2 2 2 2 2 2 1
+CO1 2 2 2 2 2 2 2 1

-CO2 2 2 2 2 2 2 2 2
+CO2 2 2 2 2 2 2 2

-CO3 2 2 2 2 2 2 2 2 1
+CO3 2 2 2 2 2 2 2 1

-CO4 2 2 2 2 2 2 2 2
+CO4 2 2 2 2 2 2 2

-CO5 2 2 2 2 2 2 2 2 1
+CO5 2 2 2 2 2 2 2 1

-Animal Cell, Tissues and Level of Organization: Structure of animal cell and its organelles.
-Differences between plant and animal cell.
+Animal Cell, Tissues, and Level of Organization: Structure of animal cell and its organelles.
+Differences between plant and animal cells.
 Level of organization, multicellularity, diploblastic and triploblastic conditions.
 Asymmetry, symmetry: radial symmetry and bilateral symmetry.
-Acoelomates, pseudo coelomates and coelomates in brief.
+Acoelomates, pseudo coelomates, and coelomates in brief.
 Animal tissues structure and functions.
 Different types of animal tissues and their functions.
-Epithelial, Connective, Muscular and Nervous tissues in brief
+Epithelial, Connective, Muscular, and Nervous tissues in brief